mecvillarina/StratisPassportApplicationSmartContract/README.md

 An instance of the Passport Application Smart Contract's workflow starts in the:

-<b>MakeAppointment</b> state when an applicant successfully select a appointment schedule
-and filled up an online application form.
+<b>MakeAppointment</b> state when an applicant successfully select an appointment schedule and filled up an online application form.

 The state changes to <b>PersonalAppearance</b> when the applicant paid the application fee.
 The application fee is currently set to <b>80 CRS</b>.
-The smart contract will hold the payment until the state set to either <b>PersonalAppearance</b>
+The smart contract will hold the payment until the state set either to <b>ApprovedApplication</b>, <b>RejectedApplication</b>, or <b>CancelledApplication</b>.

-The applicant have a chance to cancel his/her appointment when the state is <b>MakeAppointment</b> or <b>PersonalAppearance</b> but there is a penalty of <b>8 CRS</b>.
+The applicant have a chance to cancel his/her appointment when the cuurent state is <b>MakeAppointment</b> or <b>PersonalAppearance</b> but there is a penalty of <b>8 CRS</b>.
 After cancelling an appointment, the applicant will only receive <b>72 CRS</b>, the provider will receive the <b>8 CRS</b> and the state will be set to <b>CancelledApplication</b>